 Explore The British (serves 60 Million)

-‘The British (serves 60 Million)’ by Benjamin Zephaniah presents the history of England in an innovative manner.
+‘The British (serves 60 Million)’ by Benjamin Zephaniah presents the history of Britain in an innovative manner.
 The poet refers to the period when Romans conquered England and the cultural assimilation first started here.
 Thereafter the poet refers to the Norman Conquest and how the French culture spread into Anglo-Saxon England.
-In the second stanza, there is no such reference to any major historical events of the nation.
-The poet refers to the people living in different regions of the world and how they got mixed into the English culture.
+In the second stanza, there is no such reference to any major historical events of the group of nations.
+The poet refers to the people living in different regions of the world and how they got mixed into the British culture.
 In the last few lines of the poem, the poet upholds the language issue and provides a solution.
 According to the poet, the nation should allow her people to practice their own culture and language.
 However, the English language should act as a binding factor, not as a mechanism that uproots oneself from her identity.
 The poet also emphasizes unity and justice at the end of his poem.

 ‘The British (serves 60 Million) by Benjamin Zephaniah presents the themes of cultural diversity, unity, and justice in the poem.
 The major theme of the poem is the cultural diversity of Britain.
-The poet refers to historical events and highlights the continuing process of cultural assimilation in England.
+The poet refers to historical events and highlights the continuing process of cultural assimilation in Britain.
 This feature is what differentiates the nation from other countries.
-The poet respects such a welcoming attitude of his nations as well as the English people.
+The poet respects such a welcoming attitude of his nations as well as the Britishpeople.
 Zephaniah uses the metaphor of cooking ingredients while presenting his view on cultural unification.
 Another important theme of the poem is unity.
 According to the poet, language plays a significant role in this process of unification.
 It binds people and unifies them.

 The concept of justice is not an insignificant part of the poem.
 In fact, Zephaniah places it in a higher position.
 The poet thinks without justice such a rich diversity of Britain will tremble down.
 For this reason the poet after emphasizing unity, understanding, and respect for each other, the poet highlights justice separately in his poem.
 It is the last but not the least in the poet’s list of ingredients.